naman2304/notes/ddia.md

 * **Dynamic partitioning.**
   * The number of partitions adapts to the total data volume.
   * An empty database starts with an empty partition.
 While the dataset is small, all writes have to processed by a single node while the others nodes sit idle.
 HBase and MongoDB allow an initial set of partitions to be configured (_pre-splitting_).
-* **Partitioning proportionally to nodes.**
+* **Partitioning proportionally to nodes.** (Consistent Hashing)
   * Fixed number of partitions: size of dataset increases => size of partition increases. # of partitions is independent of # of nodes.
   * Dynamic partition: size of dataset increases => # of partition increases. # of partitions is independent of # of nodes.
   * Cassandra and Ketama make the number of partitions proportional to the number of nodes.
 Have a fixed number of partitions _per node_.
   * When a new node joins the cluster, it randomly chooses a fixed number of existing partitions to split, and then takes ownership of one half of each of those split partitions while leaving the other half of each partition in place.
   * This approach also keeps the size of each partition fairly stable.
+  * Implemented using consistent hashing

-* **Consistent Hashing**
+**Consistent Hashing**
 * only problem it solves is data ownership (who owns this data)
 * distributes keys evenly, minimal data sent over networks on rebalance
 * ring is the range of hash function (say 0 to 2^32 - 1), and then we put nodes randomly on the ring (can put a node at **multiples places** (this number is same for all nodes say K) on the ring at the same time) -- we can think each node having fixed number of partitions (K)
 * when we want to remove or add a node, just add or remove it randomly on the ring
 * this is equivalent to **partition proportionally to nodes**
 * Use cases
   * Rebalancing partitions of databases
   * Load balancers (to create requests sticky such that request from a user goes to one application server only, say to leverage caching benefits etc) (ring is hash of user IDs, and then application server is put on the ring)

 #### Automatic versus manual rebalancing